American-isms: The Many Masks of Maya

 The Illusions of Nation

-The nation was meant to be a shared covenant; instead it hardened into hierarchy.
+The nation was meant to be a shared covenant; instead it hardened into mythology.

-The nation, in this form, has forgotten its soul.
+The nation, in this form, has confused myth for meaning and motion for direction.

 The Vedantic Diagnosis